 These are EC2 instances that you can launch at any time and have it provisioned and available to you within minutes.
 You can use this instance for a shorter time or for as long as you need before terminating the instance.
 These instances have a flat rate and is determined on the instance type selected and is paid by the second.
 On-demand instances are typically used for short term uses where workloads can be irregular and where workload can be interrupted.
 Many users of AWS use on-demand instances within their testing and development environments.
 And when you stop or terminate your on-demand instance you'll stop paying for the compute resource.

-Reserved instances allow you to purchase a discount for an incidents type with set criteria for a set period of time in return for a reduced cost compared to on-demand instances.
+Reserved instances allow you to purchase a discount for an instance type with set criteria for a set period of time in return for a reduced cost compared to on-demand instances.
 This reduction can be as much as 75%.
 These reservations against instances must be purchased in either one or three year time frames.
 Further reductions can be achieved with reserved instances depending on which payment methods you select.
 There are three options available to you, firstly all upfront.
 The complete payment for the one or three year reservation is paid.
 And this offers the largest discount and no further payment is required regardless of the number of hours the instance is used.
-Partial upfront, here a smaller upfront payment is made and then a discount is applied to any hours used by the instance during the term.
-And finally no upfront, no upfront or partial payments are made and the smallest discount of the three models is applied to any hours used by the instance.
+Partial upfront, here a smaller upfront payment is made and then a discount is applied to all remaining hourse during the term.
+And finally no upfront, no upfront or partial payments are made and the smallest discount of the three models is applied to all remaining hours in the term.
 Reserved instances are used for long-term predictable workloads allowing you to make full use of the cost savings to be had when using compute resources offered by EC2.

 Scheduled instances, these are similar to reserved instances and the fact that you pay for the reservations of an instance on a recurring schedule, either daily, weekly or monthly.
 For example you might have a weekly task that is scheduled that performs some kind of bulk processing for a number of hours at the same time every week.
 With scheduled instances you could set up a scheduled instance to run during that set timeframe once a week.
 And this prevents you for having to use the on-demand instances which would incur a higher price.
 You should note that when using scheduled instances but even if you didn't use the instance you would still be charged.
 This allows you to provision instances for scheduled workloads that are not continuously running.
 Which is where a reserved instance would be the preferred choice.